calumryan/future-learn-code-exercise/README.md

 * Test in required browsers
 * Add JS to make the interactions work
 * Test in required browsers
+* Add brand font from TypeKit (Europe)
+* Add more detailed ARIA roles and 'itemprop' meta data
 * Create front end tests (webDriverJS) to ensure that the JS interactions/element positioning do not been broken by future work
 * Automate task runner to run tests when relevent codebase changed
 * Test in a screenreader to ensure that accessibility isn't hindered with the hidden elements